mfloto/dualis-notifier/README.md

 - ```-N000000015118000``` -> SoSe 2023

 ## other constants
-- user: this is the username in the form of sXXXXXX
+- user: username in the form of sXXXXXX
-- passwd: your password for dualis
+- passwd: password for dualis
-- hook_url: the webhook url from discord
+- hook_url: webhook url from discord